Jamesbarford/holyc-lang/README.md

   to write code.
 - `cast<type>` can be used for casting as well as post-fix type casting.
 - `break` and `continue` allowed in loops.
-- You can call any libc code with `extern "c" <type> <function_name>`
+- You can call any libc code by declaring the prototype with `extern "c" <type> <function_name>`.
+Then call the function as you usually would.
+See [here](https://holyc-lang.com/learn-functions.html) for examples.

 ## Bugs
-This is a non exhuastive list of things that are buggy, if you find somethings please open an issue or open a pr.
+This is a non exhaustive list of things that are buggy, if you find somethings please open an issue or open a pr.
-- using `%f` for string formatting floats not work
+- Using `%f` for string formatting floats not work
-- memory management for the compiler is virtually non-existant, presently all the tokens are made before compiling which is very slow.
+- Memory management for the compiler is virtually non-existent, presently all the tokens are made before compiling which is very slow.
-- line number in error messages is sometimes off and does not report the file
+- Line number in error messages is sometimes off and does not report the file
-- function pointers in a parameter list have to come at the end
+- Function pointers in a parameter list have to come at the end
 - Variable arguments are all passed on the stack
+- Casting between `I32` and `I64` is very buggy, the most obvious of which is calling a function which expects `I64` and calling it with an `I32` and vice versa, this will often cause a segmentation fault.
+As such prefer using `I64` for integer types.

 ## Inspirations & Resources:
 A lot of the assembly has been cobbled together by running `gcc -S -O0 <file>`